Thinking Allowed, hosted by Laurie Taylor, is BBC Radio 4's weekly focus on the social sciences.

 Crime, justice and the workings of the law are matters that affect us all and often dominate the news.
 This degree takes a critical and analytical view of the role and functions of the legal system, and examines its relationship with criminal behaviour.
 You’ll explore issues such as anti-social behaviour, poverty, discrimination, hate crimes, child labour, as well as global threats from cyber-crime, terrorism and human rights violations, and their implications for justice.Read moreBA (Honours) Criminology and Law

-Politics, philosophy and economics (PPE) are central to understanding how modern societies are organised and governed, and studying them together gives you a combination of skills that's in high demand across the private, public and non-profit sectors.
-While the original PPE has been described as 'the degree that runs Britain', this combination is better viewed as the study of how this and other countries are run, what motivates and constrains their rulers and residents, and how social order and prosperity are best understood and promoted.
+Politics, philosophy and economics (PPE) are central to understanding how modern societies are organised and governed.
+By studying them together you'll gain a combination of skills that's in high demand across the private, public and non-profit sectors.
+Whilst PPE has been described as 'the degree that runs Britain', this combination is better viewed as the study of how countries are run, what motivates and constrains their rulers and residents, and how social order and prosperity are best understood and promoted.
 All three disciplines are presented in up-to-date form, covering alternative as well as 'mainstream' approaches and firmly rooted in the real world.Learn moreBA (Honours) Politics, Philosophy and Economics